 You can start your claim from three months before your child is born or adopted.
 You should claim early so we can help your employer get ready to provide your payments.
 Claiming early starts the claim process, so you can focus on your pregnancy and preparing for the arrival of your child.
 You must submit your claim for Parental Leave Pay before returning to work because generally, Parental Leave Pay cannot be paid after you have returned to work.
 You can claim Parental Leave Pay online or by paper claim.

-If you do not have a Centrelink Online Services account
+If you do not have a Centrelink online account

 If you have a Customer Reference Number (CRN) then you can complete your registration now.

 If you do not have a CRN you will receive a Customer Access Number (CAN) to get you started.